TheZambi/COMP/README.md

 - No register allocation
 - Some errors bypass our error recovery
     - `a = 2; = 3;` would stop the syntactic analysis
+- Multiple useless consecutive attributions will not be removed if the variable being attributed is used elsewhere
+- Does not fold constant sub-expressions such as `(1 + 2) * a` to `3 * a`